 6.2.4 After completing the preconditioning drive, initial state-of-charge may be set by driving an additional distance on the chassis dynamometer such that the SOC Criterion is satisfied by applying the ±1% SOC Net Energy Change Tolerances in section F.9.
 However, if the alternative End-of-Test Criterion in section F.6.3.18 is used, then setting initial SOC shall not be permitted due to the larger ±5% SOC Net Energy Change Tolerance provided by the alternative End-of-Test Criterion in section F.6.3.18.

-6.2.5 A fuel drain and fill shall be performed pursuant to the provisions of the “California Evaporative Emission Standards and Test Procedures for 2001 and Subsequent Model Motor Vehicles.”
+6.2.5 A fuel drain and fill shall be performed pursuant to the provisions of the “California Evaporative Emission Standards and Test Procedures for 2001 through 2025 Model Year Passenger Cars, Light-Duty trucks, Medium-Duty Vehicles, and Heavy-Duty Vehicles and 2021 and Subsequent Model Year Motorcycles.”

 6.2.6 The vehicle shall be soaked for 12-36 hours.
-During this soak period, canister preconditioning shall be performed pursuant to the provisions of the “California Evaporative Emission Standards and Test Procedures for 2001 and Subsequent Model Motor Vehicles.”
+During this soak period, canister preconditioning shall be performed pursuant to the provisions of the “California Evaporative Emission Standards and Test Procedures for 2001 through 2025 Model Year Passenger Cars, Light-Duty trucks, Medium-Duty Vehicles, and Heavy-Duty Vehicles and 2021 and Subsequent Model Year Motorcycles.”
 Initial SOC may be set during the soak period by discharging or charging the battery such that the SOC Criterion is satisfied when applying the ±1% SOC Net Energy Change Tolerances in section F.9.
 However, if the alternative End-of-Test Criterion in section F.6.3.18 is used, then setting initial SOC shall not be permitted due to the larger ±5% SOC Net Energy Change Tolerance provided by the alternative End-of-Test criterion in section F.6.3.18.

 6.3 Urban Dynamometer Test Run, Gaseous and Particulate Emissions for All Hybrid Electric Vehicles, Except Hybrid Fuel Cell Vehicles and Off-Vehicle Charge Capable Hybrid Electric Vehicles.